orientechnologies/orientdb-docs/Live-Query-Comparison.md

 orientdb> <code class="lang-sql userinput">INSERT INTO Person SET surname = "Augustus"</code>
 </pre>

 By issuing the [`INSERT`](SQL-Insert.md) statement, the second client adds a new entry to the `Person` class.
-However, OrinetDB has closed the initial selection query made by the first client.
+However, OrientDB has closed the initial selection query made by the first client.

 The first client remains unaware of the insertion until it reissues the [`SELECT`](SQL-Query.md) statement.